syllant/idea-plugin-remotesynchronizer/README.markdown

 > To synchronize a java class file, you can select the source file (from current editor, project explorer, ...) as well as the class file (c.f. samples).

 ## Settings
-Settings are defined from Project settings panel.
+Settings are defined in *Preferences* (formerly *Project settings*), just look for "RemoteSynchronizer".

 Import/Export buttons allow to backup plugin configuration using XML files.
 Paths may be stored as absolute or relative depending on chosen option.